Essay on Parasitic Worms Hold Back Human Progress

 In her tomb by the sounding sea.

-Poe uses devices and elements of a narrative poem to convey his ideas, feelings, and message to the audience.
-Basically, he employs literal aspects to enhance the intended impact of the work.
-Also, the appropriate use of these devices makes the poem deep and thought-provoking for readers.
+Poe uses devices and elements of a narrative poem to convey his ideas, feelings, and message to a target audience.
+Basically, a poet employs literal writing aspects to enhance an intended impact of an entire poetry.
+Moreover, an appropriate use of these devices makes a literature piece deep and thought-provoking for readers (Miller, 2023).
 In turn, some of the significant literal tools and elements of narrative poetry include:

 Imagery and Figure of Speech

-Poe uses visual imagery to make readers perceive things with their senses.
-For instance, Poe makes the readers imagine a cold and desolate place where he lives with the beloved “In this kingdom by the sea” (line 14).
-Basically, the language ignites a sense of feeling cold.
-Moreover, in the same line, he uses figurative language by invoking the sea, a metaphor for a vast area full of loneliness and nothingness.
+Poe uses visual imagery to make readers perceive things with their senses in poetry.
+For example, Poe makes readers imagine a cold and desolate place where he lives with the beloved “In this kingdom by the sea” (line 14).
+Basically, such a language ignites a sense of feeling cold.
+Moreover, in the same line, he uses figurative language in writing by invoking the sea, a metaphor for a vast area full of loneliness and nothingness.

-The narrator in the poem is Annabel Lee’s lover and revolves around the speaker’s intense love.
-In this case, this work deals with the subject of the pure love that remains even after the person one loves is gone.
-For instance, Poe writes, “So that her highborn kin came/and bore her away from me (lines 17-18).
-Basically, Annabel’s lover is railing against people and supernatural beings who try to get in the way of love.
-Therefore, the popularity of the poem lies in how it represents love in its most pure form.
+A particular narrator in a given poem is Annabel Lee’s lover and revolves around a speaker’s intense love.
+Basically, this work deals with a unique subject of a pure love that remains even after a person one loves is gone.
+For example, Poe writes, “So that her highborn kin came/and bore her away from me (lines 17-18).
+Besides, Annabel’s lover is railing against people and supernatural beings who try to get in the way of love.
+Therefore, a corresponding popularity of a discussed literature poetry lies in how it represents love in its purest form.

 Structure and Sound Patterns

-The poem has alliteration and assonance sound patterns.
+A covered poem has alliteration and assonance sound patterns.
 For example.
-Poe uses alliteration, the repetition of consonance sounds in the same line, such as the sound of /w/ and /l/ in “But we loved with a love that was more than love–” (line 9).
-It creates musicality.
+Poe uses alliteration, a repetition of consonance sounds in the same line, such as the sound of /w/ and /l/ in “But we loved with a love that was more than love–” (line 9).
+Such a method creates musicality.
 Then, Poe uses assonance, repeating vowel sounds in the same line, such as the sound of /a/ and /i/ in “It was many and many a year ago” (line 1).
-The work has six stanzas with variable length and structure.
-Moreover, the rhyme scheme, followed by the entire poem, is ABABCB.
-In turn, the sound play makes the work memorable.
+This poery has six stanzas with variable length and structure in writing.
+Moreover, a rhyme scheme, followed by an entire poem, is ABABCB.
+In turn, a particular sound play makes poetry memorable.

-The poet uses repetition of some lines to emphasize a point.
-In the poem, Poe repeats, “Of the beautiful Annabel Lee” (lines 33, 35, and 37).
-Basically, the narrator emphasizes her beauty and his love for her through his powerful complement to her beauty.
-Additionally, together with the line “In a kingdom by the sea,” he creates the refrain of the poem (lines 8, 14, and 24).
-Poe repeats this idea in all stanzas in the written piece.
-Hence, repetition shows the greatness of the narrator and the loneliness after losing a great love.
+A poet uses repetition of some lines to emphasize a point.
+In a discussed work, Poe repeats, “Of the beautiful Annabel Lee” (lines 33, 35, and 37).
+Basically, a narrator emphasizes her beauty and his love for her through his powerful complement to her beauty.
+Additionally, together with the line “In a kingdom by the sea,” he creates a refrain of a poem (lines 8, 14, and 24).
+Poe repeats this idea in all stanzas in a written poetry.
+Hence, repetition shows a unique greatness of a narrator and a particular loneliness after losing a great love.

 Poe’s Storytelling